nim-artificial-intelligence/apiguard.zap/README.md

     - On failure (e.g., invalid limit value or missing parameters): Returns a JSON object with `success` set to `false` and an `error` message detailing the issue.
   - **Example**:
     - [`AUTH_TOKEN=YOUR_TOKEN ./test_set_params.sh`](./test_set_params.sh): how to set values via `/set_rate_limit`

-### Furhat Kotlin Example

-Here comes a code snippet you can use in a Furhat robot skill which is what this service has initially been developed for:

-1. Add the `khttp` dependency to your `build.gradle`:
-    ```gradle
-    dependencies {
-        implementation 'com.furhatrobotics.furhatos:furhat-commons:2.7.1'
-        implementation 'com.theokanning.openai-gpt3-java:service:0.16.0'
-        compile 'khttp:khttp:1.0.0'
-    }
-    ```

-2. Before making a request to your API, insert the following lines:
-    ```kotlin
-        // make a khttp request to api guard
-        val API_GUARD_URL = "https://your.domain.org/api_guard"
-        val API_GUARD_KEY = "YOUR AUTH TOKEN"
-        val guard_response = khttp.get(
-                                "$API_GUARD_URL/request_access?handle_delay=true",
-                                headers=mapOf("Authorization" to "Bearer " + API_GUARD_KEY)
-                                ).text
-        print("API Guard said: $guard_response")
-    ```

-This will let the server take care of rate limiting your API calls.

-**Note:** Make sure to prepend 'Bearer ' to your API token as shown above!

 ### Example Responses